 Don't write item names in all capital letters, even if they are written this way in their articles of incorporation.
 For example, you should enter the company VOLNA as Volna.

 - If the name of an item includes initials, then you shouldn't put a space between them.

 - For example: Prospekt im.
 V.I.
 Lenin (rather than V. I. Lenin).

-You are not required to use diacritics in item names and types.
+You are not required to use diacritics and other special characters in item names, although it is preferable.